-Nestling between Magaluf and the more refined Puerto Portals, it is a long loved resort of the middle-class European visitors.
+Palmanova is a resort long-adored by middle-class European visitor.
 Famous for its long expanse of golden sand and crystal clear sea, accompanied by the beautiful scenery and landscapes, Palmanova property pleases visitors with its array of options for year-round leisure.